Dr. Thomas Pani

 1. 1

-You own a stateful or distributed system where failures depend on ordering.
-Retries, timeouts, reconciliation, partial failure, and stale observations create paths your test suite does not enumerate.
+You own a stateful or distributed system where reliability matters.
+Retries, timeouts, reconciliation, partial failure, and stale observations can result in failures.

 2. 2